BreaGG/CUBES-HackUDC-2024/README.md

 ### Frontend (React)

 1. Clone the repository: `git clone https://github.com/your/repository.git`
-2. Navigate to the frontend directory: `cd frontend`
+2. Navigate to the frontend directory: `cd subes-front`
 3. Install dependencies: `npm install`
 4. Run the React application: `npm start`
 5. The frontend should now be accessible at `http://localhost:3000`